sgtpep/prettier-plugin-html-template-literals/README.md

 ## Why

 Declaring HTML templates using [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates) is a nice alternative to [JSX](https://reactjs.org/docs/introducing-jsx.html).
-It relys only on standard ES6+ and doesn't require transpiling/preprocessing toolset, at least during development. [hyperHTML](https://viperhtml.js.org/) and [lit-html](https://polymer.github.io/lit-html/) are nice lightweight libraries built on this idea and, more than that, provide [React](https://reactjs.org/)-like experience without the bloat of Virtual DOM.
+It relys only on standard ES6+ and doesn't require a transpiling/preprocessing toolset, at least during development. [hyperHTML](https://viperhtml.js.org/) and [lit-html](https://polymer.github.io/lit-html/) are nice lightweight libraries built on this idea and, more than that, provide [React](https://reactjs.org/)-like experience without the bloat of Virtual DOM.

+## Warning

+As HTML tagged template literals get more attention no doubts Prettier will support them.
+You can track an [open issue](https://github.com/prettier/prettier/issues/3548) for this request.
+The problem is that the HTML parser within Prettier is not stable yet, and they haven't decided which tags should identify HTML templates.
+This plugin provides a temporary 'hacky' solution until it will be implemented within Prettier.
+It uses Prettier's JSX parser and formats any tagged template literal (but not regualar template literal) if it contains `</...>` or `<.../>`.
+It uses some dirty tricks under the hood, so be warned and report issues/PR.

 ## Usage